-Investments in CIS have contractual cash flows that do not represent SPPI, and therefore are classified as fair value through profit or loss.
+Investment in CIS have contractual cash flows that do not represent SPPI, and therefore are classified as fair value through profit or loss.

-The Fund classifies cash and cash equivalents, amount due from Manager and dividend receivable as financial assets at amortised cost as these financial assets are held to collect contractual cash flows that represent SPPI.
+The Fund classifies cash and cash equivalents, amount due from brokers, amount due from Manager and dividends receivable as financial assets at amortised cost as these financial assets are held to collect contractual cash flows that represent SPPI.

-The Fund classifies amount due to brokers, amount due to Manager and amount due to Trustee as financial liabilities measured at amortised cost.
+The Fund classifies amount due to brokers, amount due to Manager, amount due to Trustee, auditors' remuneration, tax agent's fee and other payables and accruals as financial liabilities measured at amortised cost.